Constipation is common in childhood, particularly when children are being potty trained at around 2 to 3 years old.

 More information and support

-- The UK charity Bladder & Bowel UK has produced a range of booklets and leaflets covering bladder and bowel problems in children.
+- Bladder and Bowel UK: child information library has a range of booklets and leaflets covering bladder and bowel problems in children.